percona/pmm/docs/details/dashboards/dashboard-node-temperature-details.md

 ![image](../../_images/PMM_Node_Temperature_Details_full.jpg)

-The Node Temperature Details dashboard exposes hardware monitoring and sensor data obtained through the `sysfs` virtual filesystem of the node.
+The Node Temperature Details dashboard exposes hardware monitoring and sensor data obtained through the `sysfs` virtual file system of the node.

 Hardware monitoring devices attached to the CPU and/or other chips on the motherboard let you monitor the hardware health of a system.
 Most modern systems include several of such devices.
 The actual list can include temperature sensors, voltage sensors, fan speed sensors, and various additional features, such as the ability to control the rotation speed of the fans.